AdobeDocs/experience-manager-65.de-DE/help/sites-developing/ht-vlttool.md

 ---
 title: Vewenden des VLT-Tools
-seo-title: Vewenden des VLT-Tools
+seo-title: How to use the VLT Tool
 description: Das Jackrabbit FileVault Tool (VLT) wurde von The Apache Foundation entwickelt und ordnet den Inhalt einer Jackrabbit/AEM-Instanz Ihrem Dateisystem zu
-seo-description: Das Jackrabbit FileVault Tool (VLT) wurde von The Apache Foundation entwickelt und ordnet den Inhalt einer Jackrabbit/AEM-Instanz Ihrem Dateisystem zu
+seo-description: The Jackrabbit FileVault tool (VLT) is developed by The Apache Foundation that maps the content of a Jackrabbit/AEM instance to your file system
 uuid: 579e7785-8b50-4366-b562-8e79b6451464
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES